 Jackson, for all his coaching genius, needed Rodman to grab rebounds if the Bulls were to keep winning.
-Jordan, for all his talent, needed Rodman to under the basket with his uncanny ability to grab loose balls if he was going to follow his baseball failure with another NBA title.
+Jordan, for all his talent, needed Rodman under the basket with his uncanny ability to grab loose balls if Jordan was to follow his baseball failure with another NBA title.

 They made a deal with the devil to win three more titles.
 Poor Kobe Bryant — he’s playing on one leg as he chases matching Jordan’s sixth title that was won as a pact with the devil.

 Jackson and Jordan should have fully tested their remarkable skills and taken on the challenge of winning an NBA title without a cartoon character.

 And to keep Rodman bonded with his Bulls teammates — as a 1997 “Sports Illustrated” story playfully detailed — Jackson sent Buechler and Kerr with Rodman on an all-night drinking binge to Atlantic City while the Bulls were on a road trip to Philadelphia.
 They awoke with the “hangovers of the size of the Liberty Bell,” according to author Michael Silver.